 Debris Interfering with Proper Tension on Your Riding Mower Belt

-The belt on your riding mower must have the proper tension to keep your belt from falling of your mower deck.
-Debris can interfere with this tension when it gets stuck under your tensioner or is collects so your tensioner is unable to move.
+The belt on your riding mower must have the proper tension to keep your belt from falling off your mower deck.
+Debris can interfere with this tension when it gets stuck under your tensioner or collects so your tensioner is unable to move.

 Keep your mower deck clean of debris by cleaning it off after each mowing.
 Not only do you want to keep it clean so your mower deck belt operates correctly, but you also need to do this for your safety.

 Dry debris that collects on your riding mower deck can catch on fire when heat is created with friction from the belt.

 Check out my articles, “How to Clean Your Lawn Mower for Best Performance” and ” How to Find & Prevent Substantial Lawn Mower Deck Problems ” to learn more on how to keep your mower clean and in good condition to extend your mower’s lifespan.

 Debris in the Grooves of Your Troy-Bilt Pulleys

 Debris can also build up in the grooves of your pulley which causes stress on your mower belt when it needs to stretch around additional material.
 Your riding mower belt can come off or snap.

 Check for mud and debris buildup in your pulleys.
 Clean them so your belt sits in the groves correctly.

 Oil or Rust on Your Riding Mower Belt